-Activities : Help the local community in Sapa by doing volunteer work to learn and truly experience authentic local culture by joining their daily life activities such as...
+Help the local community in Sapa, Vietnam, by doing volunteer work to learn and truly experience authentic local culture.
+Join locals in daily life activities, such as helping...

 Activities : Ecotourism Community development internships offers a great opportunity for those who want to get practical skills & experiences by doing real task Stay...

-Would you like to join us to help minority ethnic children?
-Sapa is one of the places in the North of Vietnam where numerous minority ethnic group live.
-They live in the...
+Would you like to help ethnic minority children in Vietnam?
+Sapa is one of the places in the North of Vietnam where numerous minority ethnic groups live.
+They live in

-Volunteer Abroad in Vietnam to complete university dissertation research If you are an individual or a group of undergraduate students who want to conduct the research...
+Volunteer abroad in Vietnam to complete your university dissertation research.
+If you are an individual or a group of undergraduate students who want to conduct the research...